vinit3200/B46_RCT305_eventplanner/README.md

-# Revamped Event Creation and Management Platform
+# Event Creation and Management Platform

 ## Introduction
 This project is a modern and intuitive event creation and management platform designed for social networking app.
 It allows users to easily create events, manage RSVP responses, send invitations, and share event details—all with a sleek, guided frontend experience.
 The platform focuses on enhancing user interaction with features like event discussion threads, and dynamic maps for venue selection.